 - [100] The impact of Emfuleni's dysfunction has apparent constitutional dimensions.
-Electricity is a basic municipal service which is virtually indispensable.29 It is "one of the most common and important basic municipal services".30 The applicants before the Court range from NGO/residents associations and businesses.
+Electricity is a basic municipal service which is virtually indispensable.
+It is "one of the most common and important basic municipal services".
+The applicants before the Court range from NGO/residents associations and businesses.
 Emfuleni's refusal to pay Eskom for electricity places this right at risk for all within the area of the jurisdiction. - [101] Beyond the everyday electricity users within Emfuleni are the businesses and industries within Emfuleni.
 The Intervening Applicants represent some of these industries and businesses operating within the area of Emfuleni.
 They rely on Emfuleni for electricity which they need to run their enterprises.
 Emfuleni's failure to pay Eskom places the Intervening Applicants' businesses and the industries they serve at risk.
-The impact extends beyond the businesses as the non-viability of these businesses affects the livelihoods of those dependent on businesses in the municipal area. - [102] The Intervening Applicants have set out31 the various aspects of life affected by electricity.
+The impact extends beyond the businesses as the non-viability of these businesses affects the livelihoods of those dependent on businesses in the municipal area. - [102] The Intervening Applicants have set out the various aspects of life affected by electricity.
 They contend that the supply of electricity is central to the realisation, promotion, protection and fulfilment of several rights in the Bill of Rights, including dignity, trade and occupation, food security and healthcare, basic nutrition for children, schooling, equality and housing.
-Electricity drives the supply of water and sewage pumps.
-It promotes health and safety.
-It is critical for education and healthcare.
-It facilitates the very basic tenets of life that the Constitution protects.
+Electricity drives

-29 Joseph (above) at para 34.
+&lt;sup>29 Joseph (above) at para 34.